 - Education: Capella University, Doctorate of Philosophy in Nursing Education; University of Phoenix, M.S.N.; Florida State University, B.S.N.; Auburn University College of Veterinary Medicine, Doctorate of Veterinary Medicine

 From registered nurse and veterinarian to lead nursing instructor and curriculum consultant, Dr. Rogers has spent over 20 years in health sciences and nursing.
 In turn, she uses her breadth of knowledge and expertise as a Certified Nurse Educator (CNE) to teach current and future nurses.
 Dr. Rogers is also the Bachelor of Science in Nursing program chair at Rasmussen University.
 Her passionate work as a nursing faculty member has earned her a collection of esteemed awards and scholarships.
 She has both authored and contributed to numerous publications and is a member of nursing and faculty societies, including the Southern Nursing Research Society, International Nursing Association for Clinical Simulation and Learning, Society for Simulation in Healthcare and American Association for Critical Care Nurses.

 - Education: Fairfield University Dolan School of Business, M.B.A. in Information Technology and E-Business; B.S. in Information Systems

 "I can honestly say the instructor made all the difference in my experience.
 He took the time to engage students and reach out at every level.
 The instructor made the class feel inclusive and encouraged a lot of conversations."

 There’s no better way to learn than from industry-experienced faculty who are experts in their field.

-Rasmussen College invests in faculty development preparing them to teach today’s learners.
+Rasmussen University invests in faculty development preparing them to teach today’s learners.